Westwood Heights Baptist Church

 September 1 2020

-We are having in-person services at our regular times.
-Beginning Sept 13th we will resume Sunday School.
+We are having in-person services and Sunday School at our regular times.

 We will continue to ensure six feet of separation between different household units and will meet until further notice in the Multipurpose Building.

-Pee Wee Patch and Patch Club will meet.
+Pee Wee Patch and Patch Club will also meet on Wednesdays.

 May 1, 2020